jaweria332/Customer-Segmentation/README.md

 ### In the customer segmentation, I have used the K-Means CLustering Algorithm
 K-Means is one of the simplest and useful Unsupervised Machine Learning Algorithm.
-To find the optimal number of clusters for K-Means Clustering, I have used ***Elbow Method*** whose plot is shown below:
+To find the optimal number of clusters, I have used ***Elbow Method***.
+Elbow method plot is shown below: